Sun-Lab-NBB/ataraxis-micro-controller/README.md

 method is to tell the Kernel where to unpack the parameter data.

 ### RunActiveCommand
-This method allows the Kernel to execute the managed module's logic in response to receiving module-addressed commands from the PC.
+This method allows the Kernel to execute the managed module’s logic in response to receiving module-addressed commands from the PC.
 Specifically, the Kernel receives and queues the commands to be executed and then calls this method for each managed module.
-The method has to retrieve the code of the currently active command, match it to custom command logic and call the necessary function(s).
+The method has to retrieve the code of the currently active command, match it to custom command logic, and call the necessary function(s).

 There are many ways for implementing this method, but we use a simple switch statement for this demonstration:
 ```